htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 - The ``$CondorVersion`` string contains the Git SHA for official CHTC builds of HTCondor.
   :jira:`532`

+- The new submit command :subcom:`starter_log` can be used to have the *condor_starter* write a second copy of its daemon log, which is included in the job's output sandbox that's transferred to the Access Point.
+  New submit command :subcom:`starter_debug` can be used to control the logging level of this job-specific log file.
+  :jira:`2296`

 Bugs Fixed:

 - In some rare cases where docker universe could not start a container,